Microbial Bioactives

 Despite these strengths, the findings must be interpreted within the context of heterogeneity across studies.
 Variability in microbiome assessment techniques, exposure definitions, and outcome measures complicates direct comparisons.
 Nevertheless, the convergence of results across independent cohorts and experimental models supports the robustness of the observed associations.
 Funnel plot symmetry and consistent forest plot directionality further suggest that the findings are unlikely to be driven by publication bias alone.
 While causality cannot be definitively established, the coherence between epidemiological patterns and mechanistic insights strengthens causal inference.

-Recent pre-2022 microbiome research continues to refine understanding of how early-life exposures influence microbial trajectories and disease risk (Pérez-Castro et al., 2024; Peng et al., 2024).
+Recent pre-2024 microbiome research continues to refine understanding of how early-life exposures influence microbial trajectories and disease risk (Pérez-Castro et al., 2024; Peng et al., 2024).
 These emerging studies, when viewed alongside established evidence, reinforce the central premise that early microbial disruption is not merely a transient phenomenon but a foundational event with long-term consequences.
 The present synthesis therefore contributes to an evolving narrative that positions the microbiome as both a marker and mediator of environmental risk.

-In conclusion, the discussion highlights a biologically plausible and statistically supported pathway linking perinatal tobacco exposure to long-term pulmonary vulnerability through microbiome-driven immune and structural alterations.
+The discussion highlights a biologically plausible and statistically supported pathway linking perinatal tobacco exposure to long-term pulmonary vulnerability through microbiome-driven immune and structural alterations.
 By integrating insights from microbiology, immunology, and pulmonary medicine, this review advances a life-course model of PF-ILD risk.
 Recognizing early-life microbial disruption as a modifiable factor opens new avenues for prevention, risk stratification, and future research aimed at reducing the global burden of progressive fibrotic lung disease.

 5. Limitations

-This systematic review and meta-analysis has several limitations that should be considered when interpreting the findings.
+This systematic review and meta-analysis have several limitations that should be considered when interpreting the findings.
 First, substantial heterogeneity existed across included studies with respect to exposure assessment, microbiome sampling sites, sequencing platforms, and analytical pipelines.
 Such variability may have influenced effect size estimates and limited the ability to perform meta-analyses for all outcomes of interest.
 Second, many studies relied on proxy measures of perinatal tobacco exposure, such as self-reported maternal smoking, which may introduce misclassification bias despite validation in some cohorts.
 Third, direct clinical endpoints of progressive fibrotic interstitial lung disease were infrequently reported, necessitating reliance on surrogate markers of fibrotic susceptibility and immune dysregulation.
 While biologically meaningful, these markers do not confirm disease causation.
 Fourth, residual confounding by socioeconomic status, environmental co-exposures, and maternal health factors could not be fully excluded.
 Fifth, microbiome studies are inherently sensitive to contamination and batch effects, particularly in low-biomass lung samples, which may affect reproducibility.
 Finally, most human studies were observational, limiting causal inference despite supportive mechanistic data from experimental models.
 These limitations highlight the need for standardized microbiome methodologies, longitudinal birth cohorts, and integrative multi-omics approaches to strengthen causal understanding.

 6. Conclusion